 Paul knows it’s a good bet that he’s going to be able to get the help because he already knows more than two dozen members of the church (Romans 16).
 He’s worked with some of them.
 He sat in jail with some of them.
 And he’s related to some of them.

 This late into Paul’s ministry, he seems to have a pretty firm grasp on what Christianity is all about.
 And he puts it in writing.
 Many Bible scholars call this letter history’s first systematic theology.
 It’s a concise and eloquent statement about what Christians believe and how Christians behave.

-Paul apparently wrote the letter with the help of a secretarial scribe named Tertius.
+Paul of Tarsus apparently wrote the letter with the help of a secretarial scribe named Tertius.

-“From: Paul, who serves Christ Jesus as an official messenger” (1:1).
+“From: Paul, who serves Christ Jesus as an official messenger” (Romans 1:1).

 Paul wrote this letter in about AD 57 near the end of his third mission trip.
-“At the moment I’m on my way to Jerusalem” (15:25).
+“At the moment I’m on my way to Jerusalem” (Romans 15:25).
 He was taking with him an offering collected from other churches during his mission trip.
-Paul told the Romans, “when I’m done delivering this offering that was raised, I’ll leave for Spain and come to visit you along the way” (15:28).
+Paul wrote to the Romans, “when I’m done delivering this offering that was raised, I’ll leave for Spain and come to visit you along the way” (15:28).

 Some Bible experts say Paul was found guilty and beheaded sometime around AD 63.
 Others speculate Paul was released, went to Spain, and was later arrested and beheaded in Rome in around AD 67.